These crabs cakes are made with no breadcrumbs, lots of real jumbo lump crab meat and some classic spices like Old Bay to zest things up.

 Guys, I hate to break it to you, but unless you have dined in or around the state of Maryland, chances are that “Maryland Crab Cake” you ordered off of the menu, isn’t the real deal.

-A true Maryland crab cake is made without breadcrumbs
+A true Maryland crab cake is made with no breadcrumbs.
+None.
+Zero.
+Zip.
+Nada.

 I’m going to give you a few other tips so you know how to spot a fake Maryland crab cake.
 Ready?
 Here we go…